markets/mini_i18n/README.md

 ### Localization

+You can also use the `MiniI18n.l` method to localize your dates, time and numbers.

 #### Dates and time

 It uses `strftime` under the hood.
+You should provide your localizations using the following format:

 ```yaml
 en: